raindeer-rb/raindeer-dev/app/pages/docs/_features/_4-switch.md

 - 🌊 *Passive* - No logic deciding if you're inactive
 - 👁️ *Trustless* - Not even the person with the secret link can access the site until the inactivity period is up
 - 🍯 *Stable* - Static sites have less moving parts and less to go wrong
+- 👤 *Personal* - Use the same static site for your personal website and dead man's switch

 **Requirements:**
 - Repository must be private